Zarathustra

 The

-rituals which the priests learned, they also had to memorize many sacred
+the rituals which the priests learned, they also had to memorize

-had undergone intensive training in order to master the complex intricacies
+training in order to master the complex intricacies of composing

 Now

-a priesthood did exist in Gathic times, let us examine how the priesthood
+that a priesthood did exist in Gathic times, let us examine how

-was organized.
-Despite Dumezil's theory of a tripartite classification
+the priesthood was organized.
+Despite Dumezil's theory of a tripartite

 There

-hereditary.
-It is probable that a hereditary priesthood would have developed
+was hereditary.
+It is probable that a hereditary priesthood would

-at the same time as the formalization of the class structure.
-However,
+have developed at the same time as the formalization of the class

 In